 3. Eltz Castle, Wierschem, Germany

-Eltz Castle, a medieval castle nestled in the hills in Wierschem, Germany, is owned by the Eltz family, who have lived there for 33 generations since the 12th century.
-The castle has become an emblem of Germany, and although its past is no more turbulent or gruesome than other castle of its time, the imposing Gothic structure coupled with its atmospheric location of forests and hills makes for a somewhat spooky destination.
-In fact the exterior was used for the fictional American military lunatic asylum in The Ninth Configuration, the 1979 William Peter Blatty movie, and the opening sequences of Le Feu de Wotan, a Belgian comic book, also take place in Eltz Castle.
-Now a tourist destination, a visit to this castle on a misty autumnal night is sure to make you shiver.
+Eltz Castle, a medieval fortress nestled in the hills of Wierschem, Germany, is owned by the Eltz family, who have lived there for 33 generations since the 12th century.
+The castle has become an emblem of Germany, and although its past is no more turbulent or gruesome than other castles of its time, the imposing Gothic structure, coupled with its atmospheric setting of forests and hills, makes for a somewhat spooky destination.

 4. Blood Falls, Taylor Valley, Antarctica